zopefoundation/zope.app.apidoc/src/zope/app/apidoc/component.rst

    HandlerRegistration(<BaseGlobalComponents base>,
                        [IFoo], u'', 'stubFactory', u'')]

-Note how the adapter requiring an :class:`~.IRequest` at the end of the required interfaces is neglected.
+Note how the adapter requiring an :class:`zope.publisher.interfaces.IRequest` at the end of the required interfaces is neglected.
 This is because it is recognized as a view and views are not returned by default.
 But you can simply turn this flag on:

   >>> regs = list(component.getRequiredAdapters(IFoo, withViews=True))
   >>> regs.sort()